samGreenwood2022/Cypress/README.md

   Page Object Model,
   Repository created in GitHub,
   CI Pipleine Integration,
-  Implementation of the Axe-pluging for usability reporting, API Testing,
+  Implementation of the Axe-plugin for usability reporting, API Testing,
   Different ways of interacting and verifying element attributes